-Housing Strategies: Development & Implementation Strategy 4 Integrate accessibility features into new and existing housing Why?
-The region is home to a significant and growing proportion of the region's housing choices included in the control of the region Actions Expand or take advantage of existing programs to incorporate accessibility features into existing homes Ensure new homes include accessibility features Tools & Resources Federal Home Land Bank Measures Number of homes with barrier-free features Strategy 5 Integrate energy- and tra features into new and exi Why?
+Housing Strategies: Development & Implementation (continued) Strategy 4 Integrate accessibility features into new and existing housing Why?
+The region is home to a significant and growing disabled population; yet only a small proportion of the region's housing choices include accessibility features.
+Actions Expand or take advantage of existing programs to incorporate accessibility features into existing homes Ensure new homes include accessibility features Tools & Resources Federal Home Land Bank Measures Number of homes with barrier-free features Strategy 5 Integrate energy- and transportation-efficient features into new and existing housing Why?
 High transportation and utility costs, when combined with high housing costs, can create significant financial burdens for many households throughout the region that can result in housing instability.
 Consideration of transportation costs and energy-efficiency in new and existing homes can help to reduce living expenses for residents.
-Actions Facilitate coordination between transit providers and housing initiatives or developments Facilitate coordination between efficiency programs and homeoderal landlords Provide retrofits to provide energy efficiencies in existing homes Consider alternatives to propane for homes lacking access to natural gas infrastructure Tools & Resources PACE TC Saves Measures Average combined costs of housing and transportation Annual household energy costs % households using propane heat Strategy 6 Strategy 6 Repair, rehabilitate, and when neccesary replace deteriorating homes Why?
+Actions Facilitate coordination between transit providers and housing initiatives or developments Facilitate coordination between energy efficiency programs and homeowners and landlords Provide retrofits to provide energy efficiencies in existing homes Consider alternatives to propane for homes lacking access to natural gas infrastructure Tools & Resources PACE TC Saves Measures Average combined costs of housing and transportation Annual household % households using energy costs propane heat ng Strategy 6 Repair, rehabilitate, and when neccesary replace deteriorating homes Why?
 Substandard and deteriorating housing is a concern throughout the region, having significant impacts on the health, safety, and quality of life of residents.
 Limited financial resources are available to address housing deterioration issues, necessitating partnerships or other innovative activities.
-Actions Develop and enhance programs for home repairs, improvements, replacements, and weatherization Rehabilitate and replace necessary ce homes as Deconstruct or demolish vacant, deteriorated b puildings Tools & Resources PACE Measures Annual energy costs
+Actions Develop and enhance programs for home repairs, improvements, replacements, and weatherization Rehabilitate and replace homes as necessary ry Deconstruct or demolish vacant, deteriorated buildings Tools & Resources PACE Measures Annual energy costs

-Housing Strategies: Development & Implementation Strategy 7 Enhance existing housing choices and future development opportunities through placemaking efforts and infrastructure enhancements in target areas Why?
+Housing Strategies: Development & Implementation (continued)

+(Gertana Ga) Strategy 7 Enhance existing housing choices and future development opportunities through placemaking efforts and infrastructure enhancements in target areas Why?
 Some communities with higher-than-average proportions of affordable housing lack placemaking amenities such as sidewalks, street lights, or convenient access to parks.
 Community improvements and infrastructure could provide important connections to nearby services or jobs, reduce living costs, and improve quality of life.
 Actions Encourage and support enhancements or expansions to sewer, water, and natural gas infrastructure in target areas, in coordination with housing development Support placemaking efforts such as lighting, landscaping, and streetscape improvements in existing residential neighborhoods Encourage and support the development of pedestrian infrastructure to provide connections between residential neighborhoods and nearby services or employment Tools & Resources Land Bank Authority Low Income Housing Tax Credits Measures Infrastructure availability, miles of sidewalks, trails